 1. Smooth Shank Nails – The most common type, these nails are easy to drive into softwoods and are less expensive.
 They are suitable for asphalt shingles but offer less withdrawal resistance.

-2. Ring Shank Nails – These nails have a series of rings on their shank, providing increased grip and withdrawal resistance, making them ideal for areas in Illinois prone to high winds and stormy weather.
+2. Ring Shank Nails – These nails have a series of rings on their shank, providing increased grip and withdrawal resistance, making them ideal for the Chicagoland area, which is often prone to high winds and stormy weather.

 3. Screw Shank Nails – Screw shank nails are designed to hold well in hardwoods and decking, and are excellent for metal roofing where increased holding strength is necessary against wind uplift.